Compliance and audit trail

 - The session ID, subscription ID, and merchant ID.

-- The Stripe mode (
+- The Stripe mode (test or live).

-canceled,cancel_scheduled,cancel_already_scheduled,saved(offer accepted),manual_cancellation_requested,dismissed,error. - The compliance jurisdictions the resolver picked, plus every signal it considered (including conflicts).
+- The compliance jurisdictions the resolver picked, plus every signal it considered (including conflicts).

 Where the audit trail lives